How Does Down Payment Assistance Work?

 This is a specialized conventional loan that covers your down payment.
 It does accumulate interest (though likely at a lower rate than your primary mortgage), and it comes with a monthly payment.

-How to find down payment assistance programs in your state
+How to find DPA programs in your state

 Start broad and narrow down: look at national programs first, then state, then city-level options.
 Finally, ask your lender what they offer.